jamiephan/HeroesOfTheStorm_TryMode2.0/docs/tools.md

 **Command**: `npm run build:mimicabilities`

-This tools will search through most the abilities (Q, W, E, R, which are `<CAbil*>`) and map them to a a corresponding `<CBehaviorAbility>`.
-With the id having prefixed `"M"`.
+This tool searches through most abilities (Q, W, E, R, represented as `<CAbil*>`) and maps each to a corresponding `<CBehaviorAbility>`, with the ID prefixed with `"M"`.

 For example `<CAbilEffectInstant id="ZeratulCleave">` => `<CBehaviorAbility id="MZeratulCleave">`.

-The reason for this is you can add any abilities to any heroes freely (which will appear on the items bar, the top bar where active buttons like ice block, cleanse placed)
+This allows you to freely add any ability to any hero (it will appear in the items bar — the top bar where active items like Ice Block and Cleanse are placed).

-To do so, just simply add the behavior to the selected units (e.g using the [chat command](usage.md) `adb MZeratulCleave`)
+To do so, add the behavior to the selected units (e.g using the [chat command](usage.md) `adb MZeratulCleave`)

-Also note that some abilities have special requirements, such as ultimates requires `Ultimate2Unlocked` or `Ultimate2Unlocked` behavior, you will need to also add them to the units as well (e.g chat command `adb Ultimate2Unlocked`).
+Note that some abilities have special requirements.
+For example, ultimates may require `Ultimate2Unlocked` or `Ultimate2Unlocked` behavior — you will need to add these to the unit as well (e.g chat command `adb Ultimate2Unlocked`).
 Details on each abilities requirements will be shown inside the generated XML file.

 >Note: After generation, it will run a function similar to `npm run build:xml` once, since its a XML mod after all.